 The government’s main flagship to support employers in a bid to keep employees employed during the Covid-19 pandemic continues to be the Coronavirus Job Retention Scheme, more commonly known simply as the furlough scheme.

-Under the furlough scheme, the government paid a percentage of your salary or wages when you were furloughed.
+Under the furlough scheme, the government pays a percentage of your salary or wages for the hours that you cannot work during the pandemic.
 Originally that percentage was 80% with a £2,500 per month cap.
 It then reduced down to 60% by October 2020.
 Now, it’s back up to 80% again!

 Under the scheme, your employer has always been required to agree with you about whether you were/are happy to accept only a percentage of your wage.
 They couldn’t just put you on the scheme without your agreement, although they could make you redundant if you didn’t agree.